How long do diaphragms last?

 What is ADI’s warranty?

 The ADI warranty is 1 year from purchase for MFG defects.
 This does not include diaphragms as they are a consumable part of the pump.
-Our complete terms and conditions may be found here.
+View our complete terms and conditions.

 Can ADI pumps start up under load conditions?